UCREL/pymusas/docs/docs/usage/getting_started/installation.md

 ```

-## Install for Neural or Hybrid models
+## Install for Neural or Hybrid Taggers

-If you would like to use the Neural or Hybrid models the `neural` extra is required:
+If you would like to use the Neural or Hybrid taggers the `neural` extra is required:

 :::note
 this will install the default version of [PyTorch](https://pytorch.org/) for your operating system if you would like to use a specific version of PyTorch, e.g. CUDA, AMD GPU, etc please install the specific version of `torch` first and then `pymusas[neural]`.